-- Check appearance of vaccine prior to mixing and administration. - Grey cap vials: Prior to mixing, the vaccine is a white to off-white dispersion and may contain white to off-white opaque amorphous particles. - Blue cap vials: Prior to mixing, the vaccine is a clear to slightly opalescent dispersion and may contain white to off-white opaque amorphous particles. - Gently invert the vial 10 times.
-Do not shake. - Do not use the vaccine if particulates or discoloration are present after mixing.
+- Gently mix by inverting vial 10 times prior to use.
+Do not shake. - Prior to mixing, the thawed suspension may contain white to off-white opaque amorphous particles. - After mixing, the vaccine should present as a white to off-white suspension with no particulates visible.
+Do not use the vaccine if particulates or discoloration are present.